 Over the years we have been very blessed by generous donations of WW1 & 2 militaria, and up to that point these had been in the shop upstairs, but always felt they deserved a dedicated space.
 Having made the decision to develop the basement we had already a good set of things to display.
 And so was born…

 There appeared to be one main room downstairs which immediately lent itself to being the heart of the operation.
 Having cleared out all the storage shelves we discovered a lovely open fire place which was once equipped with a cast iron range.
 It is still possible to see in places some traces of the attachments.
 There is also a rather neat bread oven which is now behind a WW2 transmitter.
-The Opp’s Room now houses the various bits of WW2 militaria including the ‘B’ handset to a field telephone which can be operated between 2 people, the other handset being in the shop upstairs and visitors are welcome to communicate ‘send reinforcements we’re going to advance’ messages.
+The Opp’s Room now houses WW2 militaria.
+These including the ‘B’ handset to a field telephone which can be operated between 2 people, the other handset being in the shop upstairs.
+Visitors are welcome to communicate ‘send reinforcements we’re going to advance’ messages between each other.
 In here we also have an original officers field bath and sink, period radio sets and much more.

-In order to develop the basement the council were involved to ensure compliance and as we took down the old celling to install a current fire regulation celling, we knew there were ‘candle smoke graffiti’ initials, much the same as Berwick barracks** have on the ceiling of one of there rooms.
+In order to develop the basement the council were involved to ensure appropriate compliance.
+As we took down the old cellings to install a current fire regulation celling, we knew there were ‘candle smoke graffiti’ initials, much the same as Berwick barracks have on the ceiling of one of there rooms.
 Sadly it was not possible to keep these and they were all destroyed in the refit.

 We were informed by the local policeman, who owned the shop before us, that the ‘candle smoke graffiti’ was made by soldiers of the Coldstream Guards when they were billeted in the town many years ago.
 We understood the ‘Opps Room’ used to be the ‘cookhouse’ which was evidenced by the presence of the bread oven and the open fire.